absolute-quantum/cats-blender-plugin/README.md

 - Changed: Separate by Materials: Improved search for the mesh
 - Fixed: Undo now works better
 - Fixed: Bugs, bugs and bugs

-#### 0.3.0
-- Added: Armature: More models are now compatible (if not please report it to us)
-- Added: Armature: Fix hips now adjusts the upper leg bones to be placed more correctly for full body tracking
-- Added: Eye Tracking: Testing of blink and lowerlid shapes
-- Added: UI: Custom icons!
-- Added: Armature: Added "Import Model" button (shortcut to the mmd_tools button)
-- Added: Armature: Added "Separate by Materials" button (shortcut to the mmd_tools button)
-- Added: Armature: Fixing Armature now correctly sets the shading
-- Added: Updater: New popup when update is available
-- Changed: Eye Tracking: Made "Basis" usable again (useful for models with a single shape containing both blinks)
-- Changed: Armature Panel renamed to Model
-- Fixed: Optimization: Combine same materials now ignores inactive texture slots in it's unique identification
-- Fixed: Armature: Fixed multiple toes bug
-- Fixed: Even more bugs

 See the full changelog [here](https://github.com/michaeldegroot/cats-blender-plugin/releases).